 Many of the following community groups offer free or low-cost nutrition or fitness classes.
 As a resource to guide patients and families, compile a list of those offered in your area:

 Patients should always consult their healthcare providers before starting any weight loss program.

 Programs that are more extensive can range from meeting with a nutritionist to seeking a multidisciplinary healthcare team at a weight control center.

 Vaccinations are required for children to attend school in Pennsylvania.
-The new regulations took effect at the start of the 2017/18 school year.
+A new regulation was enacted at the start of the 2017/18 school year reducing the provisional period to zero days for single-dose immunizations and 5 days for multi-dose immunizations.
 The school immunization regulations are intended to ensure that children attending school in the commonwealth are protected against potential outbreaks of vaccine preventable diseases.